 We were fortunate to visit the farm during peak harvest season (October).
 We got to see the local Indian women harvest the pods with the “impact method” – whacking the pods with a stick so that they would crack open on impact to extract the pulpy beans, rather than use a machete.
 This seems safer than using a machete and also lowers the risk of damaging the beans.

 Of course we had a little taste of the fresh cacao straight from a freshly cracked pod.
 It’s so delicious!
 For anyone that hasn’t tried fresh cacao pulp, it tastes sweet and sour.
-The flavours vary from apply to lychee to mango and beyond, depending on variety (and many other factors).
+The flavours vary from apple to lychee to mango and beyond, depending on variety (and many other factors).